rakus/gnome-shell-terminal-list/README.md

 # Gnome Shell Extension Terminal-List

 Adds a panel button with a menu that lists the open GNOME-Terminal tabs with their title.
-The button is located on the far left, even left of "Activities".
+By default the button is located on the far left, even left of "Activities".

 ## Menu